davidortega47-rgb/Datasets_Immunoinformatic_Prediction_G.lamblia/README.md

 # Immunoinformatic prediction of immunogenic polypeptides acroos the entire proteome of _Giardia lamblia_
-* This repository contains all dataset related to the prediction of immunogenic polypeptides acroos the entire proteome of assemblages A and B of _Giardia lamblia_
+* This repository contains all datasets related to the prediction of immunogenic polypeptides acroos the entire proteomes of assemblages A and B of _Giardia lamblia_

 ## Files description